How to manage a successful free trial for website visitor tracking software

 Others may want to just dive in and ‘wing it’ a bit while exploring the software features.
 In any case, consider the following:

 - What do you most care about from a marketing perspective?
-What do you need (for marketing) from a website visitor tracking tool that you don’t already get from Google Analytics or other web analytics tools you have deployed?
+What do you need (for marketing) from a visitor tracking tool that you don’t already get from Google Analytics or other web analytics tools you have deployed?

 - What does your sales team need and expect?
 How will this tool fit into their current lead gen and prospecting processes?